• Skip to primary navigation

 Birthday ice cream

-The desserts were next, starting with a complimentary scoop of vanilla ice cream with dulce de leche sauce and a candle.
+The desserts followed, starting with a complimentary scoop of vanilla ice cream with dulce de leche sauce and a candle.
+Free desserts are always appreciated; however, we both wanted something more substantial.

 Enter the tres leches cake with Mariposa's signature three-milk, rum-soaked sponge cake with fresh strawberries.